khari14/eubiller/README.md

 # EUBiller
 Bill generator for Travel Card, Car Insurance, Mobile recharges, Electricity, Broadband, Credit Card Bill, Gas Bill, etc

 This portal enables the outline of for eubiller.com website build.
-THis website is useful for any resident in EU (UK and EEA members) to pay their bills in multiple currencies.
+This website is useful for any resident in EU (UK and EEA members) to pay their bills in multiple currencies.
+A biller can be in any of the above category.

 Currencies involved in eubiller (Website/iOS/Android):